linuslagerhjelm/mfa-client/README.md

 # MFA Client
-This repository hosts the source code for a client that can call a backend to signup and login with an API that uses a TOTP based MFA solution.
+This repository hosts the source code for a client that can call a backend to signup and login with an API that uses a Time-Based One Time Password (TOTP) based MFA solution.

 ## Get it upp and running